-When all seems lost around us, when our world is full of chaos, and when we can’t see tomorrow for the evil of today; we can have this reassurance - God is on the throne, and he is watching over each of us – Trust in Him and in His Son Jesus – He will get you through, and He will give you victory if only you’ll let him.
+When all seems lost around us, when our world is full of chaos, and when we can’t see tomorrow for the evil of today; we can have this reassurance: God is on the throne, and He is watching over each of us.
+Trust in Him and in His Son Jesus.
+He will get you through, and He will give you victory if only you will let him.

 Thanks for enduring.
 I realize that this lesson is different than normal, but quite relevant I believe.